astropy/extension-helpers/docs/using.rst

-* For other extensions, you can create ``setup_package.py`` files anywhere in your package, and these files can then include a ``get_extensions`` function that returns a list of :class:`distutils.core.Extension` objects.
+* For other extensions, you can create ``setup_package.py`` files anywhere in your package, and these files can then include a ``get_extensions`` function that returns a list of :class:`setuptools.Extension` objects.

 In the second case, the idea is that for large packages, extensions can be defined in the relevant sub-packages rather than having to all be listed in the main